wsoll/notes/3-launching-processes-2.md

   SpawnProcess-8 [ 0.20s] I welcome you, Python, my old friend.
 But to this place where destiny is made, why have you come unprepared?
   SpawnProcess-8 [ 0.20s] What a fool you are.
 I'm a god.
 How can you kill a god?
 What a grand and intoxicating innocence.
 How could you be so naive?
 There is no escape.
 No Recall or Intervention can work in this place.
 Come.
 Lay down your weapons.
 It is not too late for my mercy.
   ...
-  SpawnProcess-1 [ 5.00s] Done.
+  SpawnProcess-1 [60.01s] Done.
-  SpawnProcess-5 [ 5.00s] Done.
-  SpawnProcess-7 [ 5.01s] Done.
-  SpawnProcess-6 [ 5.00s] Done.
-  SpawnProcess-2 [ 5.00s] Done.
+  SpawnProcess-2 [60.00s] Done.
+  SpawnProcess-3 [60.01s] Done.
+  SpawnProcess-7 [60.00s] Done.
+  SpawnProcess-5 [60.01s] Done.
+  SpawnProcess-8 [60.00s] Done.
+  SpawnProcess-4 [60.01s] Done.
-  SpawnProcess-8 [ 5.00s] What a fool you are.
+  SpawnProcess-8 [60.99s] What a fool you are.
 I'm a god.
 How can you kill a god?
 What a grand and intoxicating innocence.
 How could you be so naive?
 There is no escape.
 No Recall or Intervention can work in this place.
 Come.
 Lay down your weapons.
 It is not too late for my mercy.
-  SpawnProcess-8 [ 5.00s] I welcome you, Python, my old friend.
+  SpawnProcess-8 [60.99s] I welcome you, Python, my old friend.
 But to this place where destiny is made, why have you come unprepared?
-  SpawnProcess-3 [ 5.01s] Done.
-  SpawnProcess-4 [ 5.00s] Done.
-  ...
-  SpawnProcess-8 [10.99s] What a fool you are.
+  SpawnProcess-8 [60.00s] What a fool you are.
 I'm a god.
 How can you kill a god?
 What a grand and intoxicating innocence.
 How could you be so naive?
 There is no escape.
 No Recall or Intervention can work in this place.
 Come.
 Lay down your weapons.
 It is not too late for my mercy.
-  SpawnProcess-8 [10.99s] I welcome you, Python, my old friend.
-But to this place where destiny is made, why have you come unprepared?
-MainProcess      [11.20s] STOP IT NOW!
-  SpawnProcess-8 [11.00s] What a fool you are.
-I'm a god.
-How can you kill a god?
-What a grand and intoxicating innocence.
-How could you be so naive?
-There is no escape.
-No Recall or Intervention can work in this place.
-Come.
-Lay down your weapons.
-It is not too late for my mercy.
-  SpawnProcess-8 [11.01s] What a fool you are.
+  SpawnProcess-8 [60.01s] What a fool you are.
 I'm a god.
 How can you kill a god?
 What a grand and intoxicating innocence.
 How could you be so naive?
 There is no escape.
 No Recall or Intervention can work in this place.
 Come.
 Lay down your weapons.
 It is not too late for my mercy.
   ...
 ```